How to Rename a File using Python (with examples)

 To start, capture the path where your file is stored.

-For demonstration purposes, let’s suppose that a file called “Products” is stored under the following path:
+For demonstration purposes, let’s suppose that a file called “cars” is stored under the following path:

 Note that you’ll need to modify the file path to reflect the location where the file is stored on your computer.